yCatDev/Sycles/SyclesBeatmapEditor/Spectrum/Readme.md

-# Audio spectrum visualizator
+# Audio spectrum visualization
-Simple audio spectrum visualizator written for testing SoundAnalysis.
+Simple audio spectrum visualization written for testing SoundAnalysis.
 Based on BASS sound library and drawn be SFML.